southsidedean/using-kubectl-generate-yaml-manifests/README.md

 ***Let's take a look at how you can use the `kubectl` command imperatively to create manifests!***

-## Generating a Namespace Manifest Using the `kubectl create` Command
+## Generating a Namespace Manifest Using the `kubectl create namespace` Command

 You created your `imperative` namespace to hold the objects you want to create *imperatively*, using `kubectl`.
 Now, you're going to start creating objects *declarively*, so you're going to put those into the `declarative` namespace.